-Hire a Child Custody Attorney in Punta Gorda
+Hire A Child Custody Attorney In Punta Gorda Today

 When a divorce involves children, the proceeding can become more complicated.
 It must be decided which of the two parents will be granted custody, or if they will both have such rights.
 Unmarried parents can also obtain court orders regarding the custody of their children.
 Custody has several variations: a parent can be granted sole custody, or both parents could share joint custody.
 These two options apply to both physical custody and legal custody.